-Major Side Effects or Complications of Nose Piercing
+7 Complications of Nose Piercing (and Side Effects)

-You can become a victim of infection after getting your nose pierced.
-Such infections often cause other more serious complications.
-Infections usually take place when the person piercing your nose is not conscious enough to get each material used during the process sterilized.
-Sterilization is extremely important as these tools often hold various harmful microorganisms.
+You can become a victim of complications after getting your nose pierced.
+Such infections often cause more severe complications.
+Infections usually occur when the piercer isn’t aware of the sanitation and sterile measures for the procedure.
+Nevertheless, sterilization is essential since piercing tools often hold various harmful microorganisms.

-Examples of disease-causing microorganisms entering human body during nose piercing include Escherichia coli and Pseudomonas aeruginosa.
-Both these creatures move around freely in our environment and have the habit of settling on surfaces they come in contact with.
+Examples of disease-causing microorganisms that can enter your body (during the nose piercing process) include Escherichia coli and Pseudomonas aeruginosa.
+These microorganisms move around freely and set on surfaces they come in contact with.

 What’s even worse is that you may unknowingly end up swallowing the piece when trying to put the loosened stud in place.
-Swallowing of sharp-ended pieces might require you to undergo a critical surgery (if such pieces are removed at the right time, the consequences might even be fatal).
+Swallowing sharp-ended pieces might require you to undergo necessary surgery.

 You may also suffer from breathing difficulties if the stud gets stuck inside your windpipe.